 Equipment Lease Calculator Inputs

-- FMV: This lease allows you to purchase the equipment for its FMV at the end of the lease term.
+- FMV: This allows you to purchase the equipment for its FMV at the end of the lease term.

-- 10% buyout: This is similar to an FMV lease, but instead allows you to purchase equipment at the end of the lease for 10% of its value.
+- 10% buyout: This is similar to an FMV lease, but it instead allows you to purchase equipment at the end of the lease for 10% of its value.

 The figure entered here should be the value of the equipment you are getting.
 In some cases, the leasing company you work with may provide the option to include other administrative costs with the total equipment price, something that can impact your monthly lease payments.